LucreziaRampazzo/lucreziarampazzo.github.io/_pages/research-projects.md

 layout: page
 permalink: /research-projects/
 title: Research Projects
-description: "Research Projects"
----

----
-layout: page
-permalink: /research-projects/
-title: Research Projects
-description: "My primary academic research projects and internships."
+description: "Research Projects and Internships"
 ---
 # Research Projects and Internships

 Here are the details of my most important research projects and internships.